pgawron/piotrgawron.eu/index.md

 ### Participation in research projects

-- Methods of development, modelling and analysis of quantum internetworking protocols (2011/03/D/ST6/00413, 2012—2017)
+- Methods of development, modelling, and analysis of quantum internetworking protocols (2011/03/D/ST6/00413, 2012—2017)
 - Application of quantum game theory in modelling of quantum information transmission (N N516 475440, 2011—2013)